Our Nature Preserves

 St. Joseph County

-Things to consider when visiting a Nature Preserve
+Visiting a Nature Preserve

 Shirley Heinze Land Trust Nature Preserves are open to the public for hiking, birding, nature study, photography, and similar passive activities (non-consumptive recreation).
 View our Public use Policy for more details.